• Contact Us

 What Does -9, -10, -11, -12 Mean When Talking About the LSAT Curve

-The shorthand reference of -8 to -14 refers to the number of questions you can miss to obtain a 170 on the LSAT.
+The shorthand reference of -6 to -10 refers to the number of questions you can miss to obtain a 170 on the current 3 scored section LSATs (which started in August 2024).
 It’s also a reflection of test difficulty.
 Harder LSATs allow you to miss more questions whereas easier exams require you to miss fewer questions.

 After every LSAT, there is a discussion of the relative difficulty of the test.
-You often hear numbers such as -10 or -12 thrown around as indicators of the LSAT scale.
+You often hear numbers such as -7 or -9 thrown around as indicators of the LSAT scale.
 Simply, it refers to how many questions you can miss to score a 170.
-Historically, LSATs allow test-takers to miss anywhere between 8 and 14 questions to receive a 170.
+LSATs now allow test-takers to miss anywhere between 6 and 10 questions to receive a 170.
 So, the number people discuss directly refers to the score of 170.
 But why is the number of questions missed for a 170 a useful reference in the first place?

 Overall Difficulty